webersab/relationExtractionPipeline/pipeline/README.txt

 * > cd AGDISTIS
 * > wget http://hobbitdata.informatik.uni-leipzig.de/agdistis/dbpedia_index_2016-04/de/indexdbpedia_de_2016.zip
 * Unzip the index file
-* Ensure that the nodeType, edgeType, baseURI, and endpoint properties in the AGDISTIS/src/main/resources/config/agdistis.properties file are set to point to http://de.dbpedia.org and that the index points the german index directory
+* Ensure that the nodeType, edgeType, baseURI, and endpoint properties in the AGDISTIS/src/main/resources/config/agdistis.properties file are set to point to http://de.dbpedia.org, that the index points the german index directory, and that commonEntities is set to true
 * > mvn tomcat:run
 * To test that the installation worked, try running the command:
      > curl --data-urlencode "text='<entity>Angela Merkel</entity>'" -d type='agdistis' http://<server_name>:8080/AGDISTIS